|

 The move, 14...c4, is also the beginning of a very deep plan.

-As Kasparov pointed out, Capa did greatly underestimate the potential and hidden dynamics of this position.
+As Kasparov pointed out, Capa did greatly underestimate the potential

 [ 14...Nc7; "=" ].